Felix-Hz/green-squares/README.md

 ### Fact of Day 95
 The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.

+### Fact of Day 96
+The number 42 is the number of museums in Amsterdam (Netherlands has the highest concentration of museums in the world).